• Skip to main content

 cheese scones.

-Ingredients for Cheese Scones
+• Cheese Scones Recipe

+With a traditional scone base, the star here is the cheese!
 And there's two types of cheese that go into these scones:

 • cheddar or tasty cheese – for its sharpness and meltability